 Death Benefits - Benefits are paid to vested participants' beneficiaries in the event of a participants' death.
 The amount of benefits payable is the participant's account balance at the date of his or her death.
 Pre-retirement death benefits paid for a participant's death after 55 is equal to the amount the spouse would have received had the participant elected retirement under the normal form of payment on the day preceding his death.
-Pre-retirement death benefits paid for a participant survived to age 55 and retired under the normal form of payment on that date.
+Pre-retirement death benefits paid for a participant's death before 55 is equal to the amount the spouse would have received had the participant survived to age 55 and retired under the normal form of payment on that date.
 The benefit is based on service to the participant's date of death and is payable beginning on the date the participant would have attained age 55.